 The proportion of IQ which is said to be attributable to ‘environmental’ factors may be up to 40%, although recent studies clearly point towards the increasing strength of the genetic explanatory factor.
 So what is going on?
 Well, the term ‘environmental’ factors is in fact misleading.
 That is, the body of literature calls these ‘non shared’ environmental factors.
 In other words, these are environmental factors that go beyond household level of quality of life.
 These non-shared environmental factors may be the result of an accident, illness, or specific life events that may not even be share by siblings and even identical twins.

-The conclusions of this research also points to the fact that parents need to relax a little.
-Pushing children for greater academic achievement may to some extent be futile.
-Good, rather than great home and learning environments should be sufficient for the children to achieve their full potential.
+The conclusions of this research also points to the fact that parents need to take a breather.
+Pushing children for greater academic achievement beyond their natural ability may be somewhat counterproductive.
+Good, rather than great home and learning environments as well as teaching children positive work habits should be sufficient for the children to achieve their full potential.
 This also suggests throwing money at the problem is unlikely to help.
 The extra cash is probably best saved and spent on a trip to Disney Land and going on family holidays and having a good time.

-That said, I continue to believe that favorable home and learning environments may create short term boosts in academic achievement, which in turn helps children get through their schooling with greater relative ease.
+That said, a favorable home and learning environments may create short term boosts in academic achievement, which in turn helps children get through their schooling with greater relative ease.
 And each additional year of schooling is correlated with higher crystallized intelligence which is one important component of overall intelligence.

-Yes IQ is genetic, so parents should give themselves a break and focus on their own / and their children’s happiness.
+There is little doubt that genetics play a part, which means that parents should give themselves a break and focus on their own / and their children’s happiness.

 For more about IQ testing, click here.